High Protein Spinach & Artichoke Dip

 • Add the minced garlic and saute for another 3 – 5 minutes, stirring regularly to avoid burning.

 • Drain artichokes very well; I recommend using a cheese cloth.
 Any excess water will make the artichoke dip kind of soupy.
+Make sure these are chopped.

 • In a medium-heat skillet, saute the spinach; you want to get most of the moisture out of it.
 The more liquid is left, the soupier the dip will be.
+I even drain with a cheese cloth afterwards.

-• Add dip to a casserole dish.
+• Add the dip to a casserole dish.
 You can spray some oil in the casserole dish if you’re worried about sticking.

-• Add the vegan parm on top.
+• Add the vegan parmesan on top.

 • Cook for 30 – 40 minutes.